vocdoni/docs/docs/architecture/sequence-diagrams.md

 **Notes:**

 - `ACTION-URL` is defined on the metadata of the contract.
-It is expected to be a full URL to which GET parameters will be appended (`publicKey` and optionally `censusId`)
+It is expected to be a full URL that can be navigated through a traditional HTTP/S request.

 #### Submit a picture